Patrik Gunnarsson: 2019–20 season and loan to Southend United

+2020–2022 and loans

-Patrick spent the entire 2020–21 season away on loan at Danish 1st Division clubs Viborg FF and Silkeborg IF, switching clubs during the mid-season transfer window.
+Patrik spent the entire 2020–21 season away on loan at Danish 1st Division clubs Viborg FF and Silkeborg IF, switching clubs during the mid-season transfer window.
 He made 26 appearances during the season and both clubs secured promotion to the Danish Superliga.
-In his absence, Brentford were promoted to the Premier League after victory in the 2021 Championship play-off Final.
+In his absence, Brentford were promoted to the Premier League after victory in the 2021 Championship play-off final.
 After remaining an unused substitute during two early 2021–22 season matches, Patrik departed on loan until the end of 2021.
 Following the spell, he transferred away from the Community Stadium in January 2022.

 Viking FK

 On 30 August 2021, Patrik joined Norwegian Eliteserien club Viking on loan until the end of the 2021 season.
 He made eight appearances during his spell and helped the team to a third-place finish, which secured a Europa Conference League berth.
-On 17 January 2022, Patrik joined the club on a permanent contract for an undisclosed fee and he made 37 appearances during a mid-table 2022 season.
+On 17 January 2022, Patrik signed a four-year contract with the club for an undisclosed fee and he made 37 appearances during a mid-table 2022 season.
+He made 32 appearances during a 2023 season in which the club narrowly missed European qualification.
+Following 14 appearances during the first half of the 2024 season, Patrik transferred out of the club in July 2024.
+He made 91 appearances during just shy of four years at the Viking Stadion.

+Kortrijk

+On 16 July 2024, Patrik transferred to Belgian Pro League club Kortrijk and signed a four-year contract for an undisclosed fee.
+He made 11 appearances before his 2024–25 season was ended prematurely by injury in late December 2024.
+In Patrik's absence, Kortrijk were relegated to the Challenger Pro League.

 International career

 Patrik has been capped by Iceland at U16, U17, U18, U19 and U21 level.
 In March 2021, Patrik was named in Iceland's 2021 UEFA European U21 Championship finals squad and played in two of the three group stage matches before the team's elimination.

 Patrik received his first call-up to the senior team for two friendly matches in January 2020 and remained an unused substitute in both.
 After featuring as an unused substitute during a 5–1 2020–21 UEFA Nations League A defeat to Belgium in September 2020, Patrik was an unused substitute during six 2022 FIFA World Cup qualifiers in 2021.
 He remained an unused substitute during two 2022–23 UEFA Nations League B matches, before making his senior international debut with a start in a 1–0 friendly victory over San Marino on 9 June 2022.
 Patrik's second cap came in the 2022 Baltic Cup Final, where his penalty save in the shoot-out versus Latvia saw Iceland win the tournament.
+Patrik's third cap came in the following match, a 1–1 friendly draw versus Estonia on 1 January 2023 and he remained a regular inclusion in matchday squads until March 2023.